EBISPOT/OXO/oxo-loader/README.md

     "DrugBank","drugbank","DrugBank","The DrugBank database is a bioinformatics and chemoinformatics resource that combines detailed drug (i.e. chemical, pharmacological and pharmaceutical) data with comprehensive drug target (i.e. sequence, structure, and pathway) information.
 This collection references drug information.","DATABASE","","drugbank,DRUGBANK,DrugBank","None","None"

-This metadata can then be loaded into the OxO neo4j database using the `OxoNeo4jLoader.py` script:
+This metadata can then be loaded into the OxO neo4j database using the `OxoNeo4jLoader.py` script.
+If using the provided docker-compose neo4j, first copy datasources.csv to the data/neo4jimport directory.

+    cp datasources.csv ../data/neo4jimport
     python OxoNeo4jLoader.py -c config.ini -W -d datasources.csv

 # OlsMappingExtractor